pedrovgs/Dotto/README.md

 ![raspberrypiStep3][raspberryScreenshot3]

-* Connect the resistence to the same GPI 26 pin using the breadboard and also the other part of the resistance negative pin.
+* Connect the resistence to the same GPIO 26 pin using the breadboard and the other part of the resistance negative pin.

 ![raspberrypiStep3][raspberryScreenshot4]

 * Clone Dotto and build it for distribution from your Raspberry Pi or your PC.
-This will generate a zip file with a binary we can execute inside.
+This will generate a zip file with a binary we can execute.

 ```
 $ git clone git@github.com:pedrovgs/Dotto.git